 Ammunition Management (CP-33)

 Competitive Professional Development (CPD) opportunities within the Ammunition Management Career Program (AMCP) are designed to provide progressive competency growth for CP-33 careerists.
-These opportunities are designed to develop a cadre of high-potential GS-9s (non-interns whose positions have been documented as journey-level) through GS-15 careerists with the prerequisite skills for leadership positions in the career program, and to challenge existing leaders to reach new levels of professional achievement.
+These opportunities are designed to develop or enhance technical and leadership skills in the ammunition mission area

 Commands will not be reimbursed for salaries and personal benefits for training participants or costs incurred through temporary backfill of vacated position.

 This training consists of career broadening assignments at higher level organizations with an ammunition mission.
 Selectees shadow senior Ammunition Managers in areas outside the scope of the normal duties to gain a broad perspective of the various facets of ammunition management.
 Development assignments are typically 30 days in length.

 The "Grassroots" program is designed to provide hands-on ammunition experience to careerists who have minimal or no hands-on ammunition experience and need a better understanding of ammunition operations at the wholesale/retail level.
 Grassroots assignments are 30 days in length.